mspejavar/mspejavar.github.io/_posts/2016-08-30-the-skirt-affair.md

 ---
 layout: post
 published: false
-title: 2016-08-30-the-skirt-affair.md
+title: Street Girl feat.
+Skirts
 category:
   - street
+featureImage: /images/skirt-affair.jpg
+thumbnailImage: /images/thumbs/skirt-affair.jpg
 ---

 > Be comfortable in your own skin.
 If you’re not, you’ll never convince others that you are.

 In my opinion, street style would do all the more justice to this quote.
 There is no way we can go wrong with this style as it is all to do with one’s own choice and taste.
 So, just let that street style affair work.

 A couple of months ago, while I was in Singapore, my eyes were caught by this pretty crop with a quote that went like, ‘And now I’ll do what’s best for me’.
 That very moment I knew I had to have it.
-It totally did all the talking for me as it was apt for my state of affair and let me tell you I hail from an engineering milieu and I accepted it as it came my way.
+It totally did all the talking for me as it was apt for my state of affairs and let me tell you I hail from an engineering milieu and I accepted it as it came my way.
 But now I have decided to give a moment to my choices, making it worth and here I am!

 Every girl has a few must have essentials and one of them for me are skirts.
 Considering my closet, my tastes and that wanting to make the chic factor bloom out, I chose to express street style in two ways, fun and poised styles.